-Following this offering, we expect that our executive compensation program will evolve to reflect our status as a newly publicly-traded company, while still supporting our overall business and compensation objectives.
-In anticipation of this offering, the board of directors established a compensation committee in December 2019 to oversee our executive compensation program, which had previously been overseen by our board of directors.
-In addition, in connection with this offering, we have retained Radford, an independent executive compensation consultant that is part of the Rewards Solutions practice at Aon plc, to help advise on our executive compensation program.
+We expect that our executive compensation program will evolve to reflect our status as a newly publicly-traded company, while still supporting our overall business and compensation objectives.
+The board of directors has established a compensation committee in December 2019 to oversee our executive compensation program, which had previously been overseen by our board of directors.
+In addition, we have retained Radford, an independent executive compensation consultant that is part of the Rewards Solutions practice at Aon plc, to help advise on our executive compensation program.
 This section provides a discussion of the compensation paid or awarded to our President & Chief Executive Officer and our two other most highly compensated executive officers serving as of January 31, 2020, the end of fiscal 2020.
 We refer to these individuals as our "named executive officers."
 For fiscal 2020, our named executive officers were: